akalpokas/alchemate/README.md

 Modular [SOMD2](https://github.com/OpenBioSim/somd2) processing workflows.

 # Purpose
-Alchemate implements and abstracts high-level functionality to SOMD2 FEP engine, such as iterative λ-schedule optimization or simulation convergence detection for example.
+Alchemate implements and abstracts high-level functionality to SOMD2 FEP engine, such as iterative λ-schedule optimization or convergence detection for example.
 The framework is designed to be modular and extensible which allows for arbitrary workflows to be written and plugged in easily.

 # Usage
 Using alchemate involves creating a SOMD2 configuration object, defining a simulation workflow, and creating a manager which will run the specified workflows sequentially: